rachelleagarcia/rachelleagarcia.github.io/_posts/2020-05-04-legacy-htb.md

 <img src="/images/blog/legacy/auxiliary.jpg" alt="auxiliary scan">

 <p>Perfect!
 Based on the results above, the box is currently running <i>Windows XP SP3</i>.
-Now that we have confirmed the OS that the SMB is on, let's try to see if we can find any existing exploits.</p>
+Now that we have confirmed the OS that the SMB is on, let's look for any existing exploits.</p>

-<h2>Threat modelling and vulnerability analysis</h2>
+<h2>Threat modelling</h2>

-<p>In the last box (Lame), we used Metasploit's search feature to find an exploit, this time to make it interesting, we can use Google search.
+<p>In the last box (Lame), we used Metasploit's search feature to find an exploit.
+This time to make it interesting, we can use Google search.
 I normally like to look for results from Rapid7 (which is the same as Metasploit) or Exploit-db.</p>

 <p>After searching <i>Windows XP SP3 exploit</i> in Google search, I came across this one from Rapid 7:</p>